Phanisharan/WebScrapping/README.md

      ```python
      image = soup.find_all('img', class_='o-bXKmQE o-cgkaRG o-cQfblS o-bNxxEB o-pGqQl o-wBtSi o-bwUciP o-btTZkL o-bfyaNx o-eAZqQI')
      ```

+### By using Pandas now you can structure the data

 5. Structuring the extracted data into a DataFrame using pandas:
    ```python